Skip to main content

 DeepSeek-R1 is a reasoning model -- unlike standard chat models that generate answers directly, DeepSeek-R1 generates explicit chain-of-thought reasoning before its final answer.
 This significantly improves performance on math, logic puzzles, and step-by-step problem solving.

-DeepSeek-R1 7B scores 52% on MATH (competition math) vs 28% for Mistral 7B at the same size.
+DeepSeek-R1 7B scores 52% on MATH (competition math) vs 28% for Mistral Small at the same size.
 It is slower than standard models (more tokens per response) but significantly more accurate on tasks where reasoning matters.

 bash